Half Potential on Geometric Crystals and Connectedness of Cellular Crystals: Introduction

-We shall show this is isomorphic to the crystal $B(\ify)$ of the nilpotent quantum algebra $\uqm$ (\cite{K1}).
-To show that the crystal $\cB$ is isomorphic to the $\ge^\vee$-crystal $B(\ify)$ we adopted the Kashiwara-Saito characterization theorem \cite{KS}, which will be presented as Theorem \ref{KS-char} and its variant will be given as Corollary \ref{ks-cor}.
+We shall show that this is isomorphic to the Langlands dual crystal $B(\ify)$ of the nilpotent quantum algebra $U_q(\ge^\vee)$ (\cite{K1,L}).
+To show that the crystal $\cB$ is isomorphic to the $\ge^\vee$-crystal $B(\ify)$ we adapted the Kashiwara-Saito characterization theorem \cite{KS}, which will be presented as Theorem \ref{KS-char} and Corollary \ref{ks-cor}.

-Finally, we will show the connectedness of the cellular crystal $B_{i_1i_2,\cd,i_k}$ associated with a reduced word $i_1i_2\cd i_k$ for some Weyl group element.
+Finally, we will show the connectedness of the cellular crystal $B_{i_1i_2\cd i_k}$ associated with a reduced word $i_1i_2\cd i_k$ for a Weyl group element.
 Here the cellular crystal $B_{i_1i_2,\cd,i_k}$ is defined by

-where $B_i$ is the crystal associated with the simple root $\al_i$ (see Definition \ref{Bi}).
-Indeed, to show the connectedness of $B_{i_1\cd i_k}$ it suffices to show the one of $B_{\bfi_0}$ associated with a specific reduced longest word $\bfi_0$.
-First, we define the subset $\HI$ to be the solution space of some system of linear equations in $\bbZ^N=B_{\bfi_0}$.
+where $B_i:=\{(x)_i\,|\,x\in\bbZ\}$ is the crystal associated with the simple root $\al_i$ (see Definition \ref{Bi}).
+Indeed, to show the connectedness of $B_{i_1\cd i_k}$ it suffices to show the connectedness of $B_{\bfi_0}$ for a specific reduced longest word $\bfi_0$ due to the braid-type isomorphisms (Proposition \ref{braid}).
+First, we define the subset $\HZ$ to be the solution space of some system of linear equations in $B_{\bfi_0}=\bbZ^{l(\bfi_0)}$.
 Then we obtain the crystal structure on the subset